-As the individualised exam paper is generated for each learner at the point of scheduling the assessment, Centres will be able to print out a hard copy version of the questions issued against that learners record from the CTQ system.
+In either case, as the individualised exam paper is generated for each learner at the point of scheduling the assessment, Centres will be able to print out a hard copy version of the questions issued against that learners record from the CTQ system.
 Printed questions and completed paper-based papers must be kept in sealed envelopes and stored securely, following the guidelines in the CTQ Controlled Assessment and Invigilation Instructions policy.